Relationship Advice If You Have HIV or AIDS

 Relationship Advice If You Have the HIV Infection

-If diagnosed with Human Immunodeficiency Virus (HIV) and in a relationship, the important thing to remember is that your relationship is built on a lot more than the HIV.
+If diagnosed with Human Immunodeficiency Virus (HIV) and in a relationship, the important thing to remember is that your relationship is built on a lot more than HIV.

 Foundations of good relationships include trust, honesty, love, kindness, respect, and mutual sharing.